-Groups of 65 male and 65 female rats received dermal applications of 0, 0.3, 1.0, or 3.0 mg trimethylolpropane triacrylate/kg of body weight in acetone, 5 days per week for 104 to 105 weeks (core study).
+Groups of 65 male and 65 female rats received dermal applications of 0, 0.3, 1.0, or 3.0 mg trimethylolpropane triacrylate/kg body weight in acetone, 5 days per week for 104 to 105 weeks (core study).
 At 2 weeks, 13 weeks, and 12 months, five animals per sex per dose group were randomly selected for histological examination of skin tissue.
 Survival and mean body weights of all dosed groups were similar to those of the vehicle control groups.

-In male rats, there was a positive trend in the incidences of malignant mesothelioma; the incidence in 3.0 mg/kg males was significantly greater than the vehicle control incidence.
+In male rats, there was a positive trend in the incidences of malignant mesothelioma; the incidence in 3.0 mg/kg males was significantly greater than the vehicle control incidence and exceeded the historical control ranges by only one tumor.

 Nonneoplastic skin lesions at the site of application in core study rats included epidermal hyperplasia and hyperkeratosis.
 The incidences of these lesions in male rats administered 1.0 or 3.0 mg/kg were significantly increased.
-In females at the site of application, incidences of epidermal hyperplasia were significantly increased at 1.0 and 3.0 mg/kg and incidences of hyperkeratosis were significantly increased in all dosed groups.
+In females at the site of application, incidences of epidermal hyperplasia were significantly increased at 1.0 and 3.0 mg/kg and incidences of hyper-keratosis were significantly increased in all dosed groups.
 At the interim evaluations, increased incidences of epidermal hyperplasia, sebaceous gland hyperplasia, and or hyperkeratosis were observed at the site of application in males and females.